-2 On the date as at which this compilation was prepared, the Gas Marketing Code of Conduct 2017 cl.
-1.4-2.10 had not come into operation.
-They read as follows:

 1.4.
 Interpretation

 (1) Headings and notes are for convenience or information only and do not affect the interpretation of the Code or of any term or condition set out in the Code.

 (2) An expression importing a natural person includes any company, partnership, trust, joint venture, association, corporation or other body corporate and any governmental agency and vice versa.